PLANET PRESERVATION

 Continuously improving by invest in technology and deepening our understanding of our water-related impacts on the local communities where we source our water

-In 2023, total water withdrawal increased by 2%, resulting in a 51bps increase in water intensity as production volumes softened.
-Nonetheless, we continued to pursue various initiatives to reduce our water demand, utilize alternative water sources, and recycle water as much as practicable.
+In 2024, total water withdrawal increased by 21%, resulting in a 0.22CBM/mt increase in water intensity.
+This was due to high production volumes and improved data collection.
+CNPF continues to pursue various initiatives to reduce our water demand, utilize alternative water sources, and recycle water as much as practicable.

 Energy Consumption Reduction